 You will be shown how to minimize the risk of infection and informed of warning signs to watch for in case of any complications.
 Our doctors are available by phone after surgery and will respond quickly to any questions or concerns.

-The best time is between 7-28 days of age, although circumcisions are done at Gentle Procedures NB for boys, teens, and men of any age.
+The best time is between 7-28 days of age, although circumcisions are done at Gentle Procedures NB for babies up to 6 months, boys & teens aged 12 and up, and men of any age.
 Since newborn babies are less aware, recover faster, and the risk of complications is lower, families should try their best to have circumcision done as close to this time period as possible.
 However, it is common for a variety of reasons that circumcision will be done at a later time.

 Our clinic founder, Dr. Pollock, has published a study that shows our pain control process is highly effective.
 Many babies can sleep right through the entire under 60 second procedure.
 Most babies experience little or no pain at all.